Improving Stance Detection by Leveraging Measurement Knowledge from Social Sciences: A Case Study of Dutch Political Tweets and Traditional Gender Role Division: The Survey Instruments and Hypotheses

-The following survey items from LISS are used to contruct the hypotheses in TER.
+The following survey items from LISS are used to construct the hypotheses in TER.
 English translation are in \textit{italics}:

-1. Een werkende moeder kan net zo’n warme en hechte relatie met haar kinderen hebben als een moeder die niet werkt. \textit{A working mother’s relationship with her children can be just as close and warm as that of a non-working mother}
+1. Een werkende moeder kan niet zo'n warme en hechte relatie met haar kinderen hebben als een moeder die niet werkt. \textit{A working mother's relationship with her children cannot be just as close and warm as that of a non-working mother}

 2. Een kind dat nog niet naar school gaat zal er waarschijnlijk onder lijden als zijn of haar moeder werkt. \textit{A child that is not yet attending school is likely to suffer the consequences if his or her mother has a job.}